Table of contents

 How to generate an SSH key pair on Windows

 In order to generate an SSH key pair on your Windows machine, we recommend installing PuTTY.
 Once you have downloaded and installed the client, you will also get the PuTTY keygen tool, which can be used to generate SSH keys.
-The process is really simple, consisting of a few steps, which are:
+Here’s how to do it:

-3. Move your cursor around in the gray box until you fill the green bar located above.
+- Move your cursor around inside of the gray box until you fill the green bar located above.

-4. Then click on the ‘Save public key’ and choose a name and location to which you want to save the key.
+- Then click on the ‘Save public key’ and choose a name and location to which you want to save it.

 That’s it - you have successfully generated an SSH key pair.